Working Out With PMS

 Many of PMS symptoms can be helped by sufficient water intake, so making sure that you drink first ahead of reaching for comfort food.

 It’s unlikely that you will feel like attending your class or workout wearing your tightest and figure hugging attire.
-Soft, comfy and breathable clothes can feel much nicer and spur us on to maintain a fitness routine.
+Subsequently, soft, comfy and breathable clothes can feel much nicer and spur us on to maintain a fitness routine.